tykak7/training_tasks_python/README.md

   4.  **even_div.py** - The number 2520 is the smallest number that is divisible by all numbers from 1 to 10.
 Find the smallest positive number that is divisible without remainder by all numbers from 1 to 30.
   5.  **huge_number.py** - Find the thirteen adjacent digits that have the greatest product in the following 1000-digit number X.
   6.  **palindrome.py** - Find the largest palindromic number that is the product of two 4-digit numbers.
+  7.  **matrix.py** - Find the greatest product of four adjacent numbers (in the up, down, left, right, diagonal directions) in a 20 x 20 matrix.